ikojun00/njuskalo-web-scraper/README.md

 ### Scraping County Listings That Have Already Been Scraped Before

-1. **Repetition**: Follow steps first four steps from "Scraping County Listings for the First Time".
+1. **Repetition**: Follow first four steps from "Scraping County Listings for the First Time".

 2. **Run Apartment Diff Script**: After collecting the apartment links, proceed to run the `diff.py` script to remove invalid links from county located in the `/csv/links/` directory.
 Once the script have completed execution, you will find two new files generated: `new.csv` containing new links and `sold.csv` containing invalid links.
+This script will also remove invalid listings details located in the `/csv/info/` directory.

     ```bash
     python scripts/diff.py
     ```

 3. **Run Apartment Info Script**: After collecting the new apartment links (`new.csv`), proceed to run the `apartment_info.py` script to extract detailed information about each apartment.

     ```bash